agiacalone/cecs-378-reading-intro_to_compsec/README.md

     2. A law enforcement organization managing extremely sensitive investigative information.
     3. A financial organization managing routine administrative information (not privacy-related information).
     4. An information system used for large acquisitions in a contracting organization contains both sensitive, pre-solicitation phase contract information and routine administrative information.
 Assess the impact for the two data sets separately and the information system as a whole.
     5. A power plant contains a SCADA (supervisory control and data acquisition) system con- trolling the distribution of electric power for a large military installation.
 The SCADA system contains both real-time sensor data and routine administrative information.
-As- sess the impact for the two data sets separately and the information system as a whole.
+Assess the impact for the two data sets separately and the information system as a whole.

 9. Develop an attack tree for gaining access to the contents of a physical safe.